-As you work on your electric smoker, here are some electrical safety precautions to consider:
+As you work on your smoker, here are some electrical safety precautions to consider:

-- Like most smokers, electric smokers are meant for outdoor use.
+- Like most smokers, these are meant for outdoor use.
 Be sure to position it in a well-ventilated space, close to an electrical outlet.

 - It being an electrical appliance, try to avoid exposing it to wet weather.